 U.S.News & World Report has named Jefferson among the best hospitals in the nation for ENT.

-If you are experiencing tinnitus, you know the symptoms can negatively affect your normal daily activities and cause a great deal of stress and anxiety.
-These symptoms can also lead to additional medical conditions, such as anxiety, depression, sleep deprivation and elevated stress.
-Often described as "ringing in the ears," it affects as many as 50 million people in the United States.
+If you are experiencing tinnitus, you may experience stress and disruption of your daily work and/or home life.
+These symptoms can lead to or exacerbate medical conditions such as anxiety, depression, sleep disturbance, and emotional distress.
+Often described as "ringing in the ears," tinnitus affects as many as 50 million people in the United States.